|William Rufus King|

-April 7, 1923 - “The Ghost of Hilo” by Paul Bliss, Hawaiian operetta, was scheduled to be given in the auditorium of the Agricultural School in Evergreen, Ala. on this Friday evening, under the direction of Mrs. W.G.
+April 7, 1923 - “The Ghost of Hilo” by Paul Bliss, a Hawaiian operetta, was scheduled to be given in the auditorium of the Agricultural School in Evergreen, Ala. on this Friday evening, under the direction of Mrs. W.G.
 Hairston and Mrs. John Deming.

 April 7, 1927 – Herbert Hoover, who was Commerce Secretary at the time, appeared on the first city-to-city television broadcast, from Washington, D.C. to an auditorium in New York City.

 April 7, 1931 – Post-modern novelist and short-story writer Donald Barthelme was born in Philadelphia.

 April 7, 1933 – Prohibition in the United States was repealed for beer of no more than 3.2 percent alcohol by weight, eight months before the ratification of the XXI amendment.

 April 7, 1934 – The community baseball teams at Rabb and Herbert in Conecuh County, Ala. were scheduled to play at the baseball diamond in the Rabb community.

 April 7, 1936 – In Monroe County (Ala.)
 Circuit Court, Tom Perkins was sentenced to death for the killing of Clifford McNeil, 24, of Old Texas.
 Sheriff J.P.
 Farrish transferred Perkins to Kilby Prison in Montgomery to await his execution, which was scheduled for May 8.